grimme-lab/qc2-teaching/doc/apps-setup.rst

    cefine -h

-The following table lists the most important ``cefine`` options that are intersting for this course.
+The following table lists the most important ``cefine`` options that are interesting for this course.

 +------------------------+---------------------------------------------------------------------------------------+
 | Command                | Functionality                                                                         |